 Carefully place the flan into the oven and allow to bake until the sides have set and the middle jiggles when moved.

-Chill the flan overnight or for up to two days before serving.
+Chill the flan in the refrigerator overnight or for up to two days before serving.

 Here are more Cuban and Spanish inspired recipes!